Your four-legged friend means the world to you. Trust us, we get it.

 Types of Vomiting

-First, there are two types of vomiting that will help your veterinarian determine the underlying cause and best way to treat.
+First, there are two types of vomiting that will help your veterinarian determine the underlying cause and best way to treat the problem.

-These two types are referred to as acute vomiting and chronic vomiting.
+These two types are acute vomiting and chronic vomiting.

 Causes of Acute Cat Vomiting